joe7575/techage_modpack/signs_bot/README.md

 The commands are also all described as help in the "Sign command" node.
 All blocks or signs that are set are taken from the bot inventory.
 Any blocks or signs removed will be added back to the Bot Inventory.
+`<slot>` is always the bot internal inventory stack (1..8).
-For all Inventory commands applies: If the inventory stack specified by <slot> is full, so that nothing more can be done, or just empty, so that nothing more can be removed, the next slot will automatically be used.
+For all Inventory commands applies: If the bot inventory stack specified by `<slot>` is full, so that nothing more can be done, or just empty, so that nothing more can be removed, the next slot will automatically be used.

     move <steps>              - to follow one or more steps forward without signs cond_move                 - walk to the next sign and work it off